Maceris/Ikala-Plugins/README.md

 ## Creating your own

-You can get started by making a copy of the Example-Plugin, but you'll need to make some changes:
+You can get started by making a copy of the Example-Plugin, which describes how to set up a new plugin in the `README.md` file.

-* If using Eclipse, you'll need to change the name of the project in the `.project` file to what you want to call it
-* `build.xml` should have the project name changed as well, `packagesForJavadoc` should be updated to include what packages you want in the docs.
-You can also reconfigure all the folder names and build options there.
-* `CHANGELOG.md` should be cleared out and used to track your changes
-* `plugin.yml` needs the details like plugin name and verison changed, and other info can be added as required (see the Ikala-Core wiki)
-* `README.md` should be updated to give a description of your plugin or information about the project

 From there you can add libraries, add/remove/change classes and tests, etc. Check out the Ikala-Core wiki for more details about what is available and how the framework works.